Skip to content

 That may include a secure browser, a VPN, a firewall, and other types of software that ensure several security levels.

-A good antivirus is mandatory, but it also has to be efficient against new threats apart from traditional ones.
 Therefore, look for a program that can protect your computer against the following types of hazards:

-1. Viruses.
-They are dangerous pieces of software that can multiply and infect all the hardware programs and other devices.
+• Viruses: They are dangerous pieces of software that can multiply and infect all the hardware programs and other devices.
 They are attached to executable files that can run without your knowledge and trigger the virus.

-2. Worms.
-These are dangerous pieces of software that look for vulnerabilities in your PC’s operating system or browser and infect your computer when you start using it.
+• Worms: These are dangerous pieces of software that look for vulnerabilities in your PC’s operating system or browser and infect your computer when you start using it.
 Worms are more dangerous than common viruses because they can multiply and infect programs and files even if you are not using them.

-5. Spyware.
-They are meant to spy on you.
+• Spyware: They are meant to spy on you.
 The threat is hidden both from you and your operating system.
 After it collects the information, it sends it to hackers’ servers.

-6. Ransomware.
-These hazardous programs can encrypt your software and files, including documents, photos, and videos.
+• Ransomware: These hazardous programs can encrypt your software and files, including documents, photos, and videos.
 They will demand some money from you if you want to get your files back.

-8. Adware.
-Though you may think that it is not actually malware because this program shows you ads on the sites or browsers you are using, malware can infect your computer via ads.
+• Adware: Though you may think that it is not actually malware because this program shows you ads on the sites or browsers you are using, malware can infect your computer via ads.
 Or your user experience may be poor because of all those interruptions and distractions.

 Therefore, you can see how many things your anti-malware software should protect you from.

-Protection Should Be Reliable
+7. Protection Should Be Reliable and Real-Time

 This criterion is essential because your security software has to:

-1. Protect without conflicting with other pieces of software on your PC.
+• Protect without conflicting with other pieces of software on your PC.
 It should check first if there is any other similar software on your device and whether it is compatible with it.
 If it finds some, it needs to ask you to remove this software before the installation to avoid conflicts.

-3. Protect itself from attacks and terminations.
+• Protect itself from attacks and terminations.
 Many types of malware try to terminate or kill the antivirus to enter the device through these weak spots and take control of it.
 So, your antivirus needs to be protected against such attempts.

-Protection Should Not Affect the PC Performance
+8. Protection Should Not Affect the PC Performance

 Security software requires some computer resources and space.
 Developers work on minimizing this impact on PC performance.
 However, if your computer is not too powerful, you need to consider the following criteria: